The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 It will feel closer to a surfboard and it's going to give you more speed on the wave, and more control when turning and making direction adjustments.
 On the other hand, traveling with a hard SUP board can be an expensive and inconvenient proposition, in which case your choice in some cases may be between surfing an inflatable or not surfing at all.

-If surfing will only be an occasional thing for you, the convenience and performance advantages of an inflatable SUP in other conditions and types of water will outweigh any technical advantage of a hardboard in the surf.
+If surfing will only be an occasional thing for you, the convenience and performance advantages of an inflatable SUP in other conditions and types of water will outweigh the technical advantages of a hardboard in the surf.

 How Are Inflatable SUP Boards Different for Surfing?